Spitta's Johann Sebastian Bach: Spitta and later Bach scholarship

 Until the late 20th century Spitta was regarded as an unquestionable authority.
 All later Bach biographers almost exclusively relied on Spitta for the basic facts of Bach's life.
 When Spitta had analysed a primary source it was largely deemed unnecessary to revisit it.
 It took quarter of a century after Spitta before Charles Sanford Terry was able to add some new biographical material to a Bach biography.

-Also Spitta's interpretations were taken for granted: for example when Spitta gives little attention to the incident of Bach's failed competition with Louis Marchand, a central anecdote in the Nekrolog, biographers after Spitta would do the same.
+Also Spitta's interpretations were taken for granted: for example when Spitta gives little attention to Bach's planned competition with Louis Marchand (from which Marchand withdrew), a central anecdote in the Nekrolog, biographers after Spitta would do the same.
 Spitta's method of description, analysis and interpretation of source material became the new standard for Bach scholarship.

 Papers on specific aspects of Bach's life or compositions invariably go from the assumption the reader is familiar with what Spitta wrote on the topic.
 For example, when such paper mentions Kindleinwiegen the concept is hardly ever explained, while it is assumed to be background knowledge from Spitta's treatment of the topic.

 Even more popular descriptions of Bach's life and works carry Spitta's hallmark.
 For example, Bach's Magnificat is most often recorded without the Christmas interpolations, but liner notes accompanying such recordings will often give a detailed description of these interpolations, following Spitta's model of the description of the Magnificat.